 I am a Research Economist based at the Research and Statistics department of the Federal Reserve Bank of New York.
 My research interests lie in the areas of economic growth & technical change, international trade, and economic history.

 From 2018 to 2023, I was an assistant professor of economics and international studies at Boston College, holding the White Family assistant professorship chair between 2020 and 2023.
 I have been a Shoven/SIEPR Young Scholar at Stanford University (2021-2022), and a Cowles Foundation postdoctoral associate at the Yale University department of economics (2017-2018).

 I completed a PhD degree at the Harvard economics department in 2017.
 Prior to that, I obtained a PhD degree at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), where I worked on a number of applications of machine learning techniques in neuroimaging and cognitive neuroscience.
 I received MSc and BSc degrees from the University of Tehran, Iran.

 This webpage includes my recent economics research papers.
-To find out more about my current work and past research in machine learning and neuroscience, you can see my Google Scholar profile here: Link to Google Scholar Profile
+To find out more about my current work and past research in machine learning and neuroscience, you can see my Google Scholar profile here: Google Scholar Profile.

-A new draft of our paper "Measuring Growth in Consumer Welfare with Income Dependent Preferences " is forthcoming at the Quarterly Journal of Economics.
+Our paper "Measuring Growth in Consumer Welfare with Income Dependent Preferences " is forthcoming at the Quarterly Journal of Economics.

 A new draft of our paper "The Quality of US Imports and the Consumption Gains from Globalization" is now available.